doc4d/docs/docs/netkit/4d-netkit.md

 #### Returned object

-The returned `Office365Provider` object has a `mailer` property used to handle emails:
+The returned `Office365` object has a `mail` property used to handle emails:
 |Property|Type|Description|
 |---------|---|------|
 |send()|Function|Sends an email|